wasmerio/wasmer.io/_posts/testing-wai.md

 });
 ```

-Running the `cargo test` now will automatically run the `jest` test for us.
+Running `cargo test` now will automatically run the `jest` test from above for us.

 ```shell-session
 Finished test [unoptimized + debuginfo] target(s) in 0.46s